Planning and Completing an Amazing Kitchen Remodel That’s Worth the Money!

 One suggestion is to replace your cabinets with open shelving.
 All you have to do is remove the doors and paint the shelves.
 This project opens up your entire room and makes it feel larger.

 If you need to replace flooring in a low-cost kitchen makeover, laminate or vinyl is the best choice.
-Don’t worry: the options for today look nothing like the vinyl from the 1970s and 1980s.
+Don’t worry: the flooring options available today look nothing like the vinyl from the 1970s and 1980s.
 They are stylish and even come in designs that look like real wood.

 A low-cost remodel may sound like a dream come true, but you want to know the details.
 Here is a list of individual projects and how much they are likely to cost you in an average kitchen.

-- Laminate flooring – can range from less than $1 per square foot installed to $3-$5 per square foot installed for high-end laminate
+- Laminate flooring – can range from less than $3.50 per square foot installed for a bottom-of-the-barrel option to $4.00-$7.50 per square foot installed for a high-end laminate floor tile option

 - New light fixtures – less than $100 for the fixture

 You can add other projects into your low-cost kitchen remodel if you can handle the work yourself instead of paying for a professional.
 In fact, most remodels on the low end of the budget are built up entirely of DIY projects.
-Believe it or not, it’s easy to make your kitchen look like new for well under $1,000.
-Average low-cost remodels will mean you spend around $5,000 to get everything you want.
+Believe it or not, it’s easy to make your kitchen look like new for well under $5,000.
+Average low-cost remodels will mean you spend between $15,000 and $25,000 to get everything you want.